diku-irlab/A66/README.md

 _Evaluation Measures for Relevance and Credibility in Ranked Lists_
 Christina Lioma, Jakob Grue Simonsen, and Birger Larsen (2017)
-ACM SIGIR International Conference on the Theory of Information Retrieval, _In press_.
+ACM SIGIR International Conference on the Theory of Information Retrieval, pg.
+91-98.

 [download from arXiv](https://arxiv.org/abs/1708.07157)